 Shareholders in Paradox Interactive AB (publ), 556667-4759 are hereby invited to the Annual General Meeting (AGM) to be held May 17, 2019 13.00 CET at Biograf Victoria, Götgatan 67, 116 21 Stockholm.

-Please note that this is a translation for information purposes only – in case of any discrepancies between this version and the Swedish version, the Swedish version shall prevail.
+Please note that this translation is for information purposes only – in case of any discrepancies between this version and the Swedish version of the Notice, the Swedish version shall prevail.
 The Annual General Meeting will be held in Swedish only.